pySRURGS/residency_match/README.md

 ### Running the Simulations

 You can run a quick run of the entire process by running `python3 test.py`, which executes the entire process with only 10 repetitions per set.
-The figure is generated in `figure.png` and the statistics spreadsheet is generated in `stats.csv`
+Windows users can run `test.sh` instead of `test.py`, since the `sh` module is only available on Linux.
+The figure is generated in `figure.png` and the statistics spreadsheet is generated in `stats.csv`.

 ## Author